spacetelescope/STScI-STIPS/docs/examples.rst

 Additional STIPS Examples
 =========================

-Below is a brief condensed example of STIPS usage, similar to the usage in the :doc: `Basic Tutorial <basic_tutorial>`.
+Below is a condensed example of STIPS usage, similar to the usage in the :doc:`Basic Tutorial <basic_tutorial>`.

-* Creating a scene from an existing source catalogue `input_sources.txt`, and observing it with the Roman WFI "F129" filter, offset by 0.5 degrees in RA, and rotated by 27 degrees:
+* Creating a scene from an existing source catalog ``input_sources.txt``, and observing it with the Roman WFI F129 filter, offset by 0.5 degrees in RA, and rotated by 27 degrees:

 .. code-block:: python